Need any help or advice?+44 (0)1782 454499

 4. Preparing and pouring the resin

-We recommend that you measure or weigh out the GlassCast® 3 resin for the entire project if you are adding a colour - like neon and pigment it all as a whole.
+We recommend that you measure or weigh out the GlassCast® 3 resin (Part A) for the entire project if you are adding a colour - and pigment it all as a whole.
 This will ensure a consistent colour throughout the project.
-In the tutorial we added the neon yellow translucent tinting pigment - at a ratio of 50g of pigment per 15kg of GlassCast.
+In the tutorial we added the yellow pigment - at a ratio of 50g of pigment per 15kg of GlassCast to give a translucent tint.
 Thoroughly mix the pigment into the resin making sure you scrape the sides and bottom of the bucket.

 For this project we split the resin pours into 4 stages for the different steps in the project.
 For each resin stage pour out the relevant amount of pre-coloured resin and the correct amount of hardener and mix thoroughly before transferring to a second container and mixing again (this is also known as 'double-potting').
 Then the following pours will be made: